Track screens

 When your application returns from the background to the foreground, the SDK automatically logs a screenview with the title of the last logged screenview, so you don’t have to handle this transition yourself.

-As a general rule, keep distinct screen names under 100.
-As they are used to map your app in Contentsquare, you will want something comprehensive.
+As a general rule, keep the number of distinct screen names under 100.
+Since these names are used to map your app in Contentsquare, choose names that are clear and comprehensive.

-Section titled Separate words with space, dash or underscore characters
+Section titled Separate words with spaces, dashes or underscores

-To generate screen names with more than one word, separate them using spaces, dashes or underscores.
+When generating screen names with multiple words, separate them using spaces, dashes, or underscores.

 For instance, use Home & Living - Home Furnishings instead of homeLivingHomeFurnishings for a sub-category in a retail app.